chrizzo-hb/knulli-bezels/README.md

 ## Contribution

-If you want to propose additions or changes to this bezel set, feel free to hand in a pull request anytim!
+If you want to propose additions or changes to this bezel set, feel free to hand in a pull request anytime!
 However, please be aware that any bezel that might not match the overall theme of the set might be rejected.
 If you hand in a pull-request, make sure to add licensing information and/or links to the source of the proposed bezels.

 ## License